Retail Cover Letter Examples and Writing Tips

 When you are writing a cover letter for a customer service or retail position, take the time to make sure your letter properly displays your best qualities in the area of customer service.
 Include any past experience and achievements, particularly those that relate specifically to the open position.

+Speak directly to the job posting.
 Highlight examples of how your background is a good match for the specific requirements noted in the job description.
-This tells the hiring manager that you understand exactly what they're looking for and you took the time to write a cover letter.
+This tells the hiring manager that you took the time to research their store, understand exactly what they're looking for, and can demonstrate that you have these skills.

 For example, the best retail employees often have an upbeat personality, even in the face of frustrated customers.
 Even if the job description doesn't specifically note this characteristic, it's certainly something relevant to mention.